ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 RootsMagic (RM) software uses a SQLite relational database as its main storage.
 This utility uses SQL to query the database file and create a RM group in the RM database independently of RM.
-Groups may be created with RootsMagic software, of course, but the types of queries are limited.
+Groups may be created with RootsMagic software, of course, but the types of queries are more limited.

 This utility will create and/or update a RM group from any SQL query that returns a list of PersonIDs (RINs).

 Also remember, that groups in RM, are always groups of Persons.
-So if you want to find all facts with a certain characteristic, you need to create a group of the people that have that fact attached.
+So if you want to find all RM facts with a certain characteristic, you need to create a group of the people that have that fact attached.
 Once the group is created, you will need to search each person's edit window for the fact you are interested in.